plone/training/docs/mastering-plone/instructions.md

 ---
+myst:
   html_meta:
     "description": "How to install Plone 6 for the training" "property=og:description": "How to install Plone 6 for the training" "property=og:title": ""
     "keywords": "Installation and Setup of Plone 6 for the training 'Mastering Plone Development'"
 ---

 (instructions-label)=